 NEW!
-INSTRUCTIONS FOR LIFE CYCLE KITS
+INSTRUCTIONS FOR PAINTED LADY KITS

 HOW TO CARE FOR YOUR CATERPILLARS (LARVAE) (CATS)

 * Start by showing the students how small the larvae are.
 At

 this stage your cats are three to five days old.

 * Put your caterpillar food in the fridge.

 * It’s not necessary to transfer larvae immediately when you receive them.
 We recommend you wait a few days after receiving the larvae to do the transfer as there is plenty of food.

 * The cats will soon appear darker and active.
 This is the best time to transfer them.
 Do not transfer the caterpillars if they are motionless as they may be going through an instar.
 This is when they moult their skin and grow.
 They don’t like to be disturbed at this point so you can wait another day or two.